mavcyh/portfolio/src/content/post/atmega328p-board/index.md

 ---

 ## Project Overview
 This project was about designing a project board for the [ATMega328P](https://www.microchip.com/en-us/product/atmega328p) microcontroller from Microchip Technology (formerly Atmel Corporation), a legendary 8-bit AVR microcontroller due to its use in the ubiquitous open-source Arduino boards (Uno R1-R3).
-The project board is to be printed eventually as well.
+The project board was printed as well.

 ## Board Features